WRLC/HSUSpaceUse/Design/Database/scripts/readme.md

 In order to get the load-demo working, load the scripts to local DB in this order:

+0. LAdesign.sql
 1. room_populate.sql
 2. area_populate.sql
 3. furniture_type_populate.sql
 4. furniture_L1.sql
 5. activity_populate.sql
+6. period_populate.sql

+(0) LADESIGN.sql
+  Contains the build statements for all the tables used in the database

 (1) ROOM_POPULATE.SQL
   Contains the insert statments for room.